RelDenClu: A Relative Density based Biclustering Method for identifying non-linear feature relations: Results

 \subsection{Execution time and performance on large datasets}

-We have compared the execution time required for the proposed algorithm with that needed to execute the other algorithms discussed in Section \ref{algoused} and reported the results in Table \ref{runtimetab}.
+Execution time is considered as another evaluation criterion and the results are reported in Table \ref{runtimetab}.
 The datasets used here are the same as those used in Table \ref{accures}.
 As seen from Table \ref{runtimetab}, the execution time for the proposed method is high compared to several density-based methods like Subclu, Proclus, CLIQUE.
 However, its performance is significantly better as seen in Table \ref{accures}.
-The computer used for all experiments in this article has Intel Core i7 CPU and 8 GB memory.
+The algorithm is executed with Intel Core i7 CPU and 8 GB memory.

-In Table \ref{exectimelarge} we are reporting execution times and accuracy for a large dataset of size $20000 \times 100$.
-This data has been generated in a similar way as ``Base'' dataset mentioned in Section \ref{secgendata}.
-Here we generate bicluster of size $10000 \times 30$ using functions $h_1(x) = I(x) = x$, where $I$ is the identity function and $h_i(x)= a_i*x$ for $i=2, 3, \cdots, 30$.
-The term $a_i$ for $i=2, 3, \cdots,30$ are different random values lying in interval $(0,1)$.
+Table \ref{exectimelarge} reports execution times and accuracy for a large dataset of size $20000 \times 100$.
+The data used, has been generated in a similar way as ``Base'' dataset details are given in Appendix \ref{artDatDet}.
+The parameters used by RelDenClu are $\mathtt{Sim2Seed}=0.95$, $\mathtt{ReuseAllSeeds} =\mathtt{FALSE}$, $\mathtt{ReuseSeedSim}=0.5$, $\mathtt{MinSeedSize}=5000$, $\mathtt{ClusSim}=1$ and $\mathtt{ObsInMinBase}=15$.
+Transformation named $norm_1()$ (mentioned in Section \ref{prePro}) is applied.
 In this table, execution time of P3C is not reported as R package for this method could not execute the algorithm for the given dataset, on given system configuration.
 It is noticed that, the proposed algorithm has a lower execution time as compared to CBSC.